 Finally, pray for repentence!
 God changes hearts, and He can change the heart of the most hardened anti-Christian activist.
 Remember what He did with Paul, a man who was wise in his own eyes until God opened his eyes and allowed him to see the true Source of everything, including reason.
 Simple logic reveals you cannot claim to be a freethinker, while at the same time protest the rights of thousands of Christian parents to freely consider the best educational options for each of their children.
 Pray that God will use the THSC convention to remove the blinders from many.Explore posts in the same categories: Creation/Evolution

-Tags: Answers in Genesis, anti-science, atheist, Christian, coelacanth, creation, dinosaurs and humans, freethinkers, freethoughts, Genesis 1:26-28, Ken Ham, law of non-contradiction, life begins at conception, natural history research, scientific research, THSC Home School ConventionYou can comment below, or link to this permanent URL from your own site.
+Tags: Answers in Genesis, anti-science, atheist, Christian, coelacanth, creation, dinosaurs and humans, freethinkers, freethoughts, Genesis 1:26-28, Ken Ham, law of non-contradiction, life begins at conception, natural history research, scientific research, THSC Home School ConventionBoth comments and pings are currently closed.